If you want the absolute sharpest knife to use in your kitchen, a Japanese knife is usually the best choice.

 Most forged, full-tang sets of the best Japanese kitchen knives are much more expensive, and many competitors don't offer amenities like steak knives and shears with their sets.

-It's possible to buy a nicer set of knives than this Ginsu block, but it's hard to beat the price.
-This isn't to say that this Ginsu set is bad.
+It's possible to buy a nicer set of knives than the Ginsu block, but this isn't to say that this Ginsu set is bad.

 In fact, it's quite the opposite.
 While the chef's knife isn't as pretty or sharp as the Yoshihiro we mentioned above, it's still an excellent knife made from high carbon Japanese steel and able to hold a very respectable edge.
 The same applies to all of the other knives in the set.